 Read more →Betting edge is the percentage difference between your estimated probability of an outcome and the probability implied by the bookmaker's odds.
 A positive edge means you have identified a bet where the true probability is higher than what the bookmaker is pricing.
 Edge is the foundation of every profitable bet.

-Read more →The AI Advisor is CalibrSports's proprietary two-pass analysis system that reviews every bet flagged by the ML model before it is published.
+Read more →The AI Advisor is CalibrSports's proprietary system that independently double-checks every bet flagged by the ML model before it is published.
 It adds contextual intelligence — breaking news, injury updates, odds movements, and league track record — on top of statistical edge to produce higher-quality, better-calibrated picks.

 Read more →Confidence badges are the colored labels attached to every CalibrSports pick that communicate the source, conviction level, and AI advisor decision behind each bet.
-There are four badge types: POWER PICK (green), OPTIMIZED (amber), SCOUT PICK (blue), and LONGSHOT (yellow).
+There are five badge types: POWER PICK (green, composite 50+), MODEL PICK (blue, composite 38-50), OPTIMIZED (amber), SCOUT PICK (blue), and LONGSHOT (yellow).

 Read more →In-Game Tracking is CalibrSports's live match monitoring system that updates win probabilities every 5 minutes during matches.
 It combines pre-match ML predictions with real-time data — current score, minute elapsed, red cards, and recent momentum — to show how the probability of each outcome evolves as the game unfolds.